-Mr N Lindenberg, BSc(Hons) Cape Town Mr T Slingsby, MSc(Eng) Cape Town

-The UCT GIS Laboratory acts as a consulting & resource centre for Geographic Information Systems researchers and postgraduate students.
-We administer the ESRI site license for Campus, act as a central data warehouse, offer support for GIS-related queries and provide a consulting service for project planning, course design and lecturing.
+Mr N Lindenberg, BSc(Hons) Cape Town Mr T Slingsby, MSc(Eng) Cape Town as a central data warehouse, offer support for GIS-related queries and provide a consulting service for project planning, course design and lecturing.
 The Lab also offers a small computing facility with PC's equipped with the latest ESRI software, an A0 digitizer, and a number of hand-held GPS receivers for field data collection.